ANNAPOLIS AREA INTERGROUP, INC.

 Section 2.
 Provide an office at which the business of the Intergroup is conducted;

 Section 3.
-Maintain and publish a meeting directory;
+Maintain and publish a meeting directory (online and printed);

 Section 4.
-Provide local public and professional relations activities, such as A.A. speakers, and assist the press and other public media in the development of articles and general publicity of A.A.;
+Provide local public and professional relations activities, such as A.A. speakers, and assist the press and other public media (online and printed) in the development of articles and general publicity of A.A.;

 Section 5.
 Cooperate with other community agencies that deal with the alcoholic;

 Section 6.
-Obtain the services of Twelfth Steppers to assist alcoholics who require aid;
+Obtain the services of local AA members to assist alcoholics who require aid;

 Section 7.
 Take meetings to various public institutions at which alcoholics are resident;

 Section 8.
 Maintain listing of Intergroup Representatives and alternates;

 Section 9.
 Provide activities for members of Alcoholics Anonymous, their families, and friends;